-Paragon Industries, located in Mesquite, Texas manufactures quality kilns and industrial furnaces.
-We build specialty kilns for ceramics, copper enameling, glass fusing, slumping, pottery, heat treating, silver clay, PMC, Art Clay Silver, raku jewelry, and much more.
+Paragon Industries, located in Mesquite, Texas manufactures World Class kilns,ovens, and industrial furnaces.
+We build specialty kilns & ovens for knifemaking, ceramics, copper enameling, glass fusing, slumping, pottery, heat treating, silver clay, PMC, Art Clay Silver, raku jewelry, and much more.
 Our kilns come in a variety of chamber shapes and sizes.
 Select between top or front loading.

 We build industrial furnaces for heat treating, dental, and knife making.
 We can even manufacture custom kilns and furnaces to your exact specifications.
 Over the years we have designed thousands of custom furnaces.
 So, chances are good that the design you need is already in our files.
 If you need an industrial furnace, get an estimate from us.
 Find out if you have been spending too much elsewhere.

 A finished piece created by a Paragon customer using one of our kilns or furnaces.

 Paragon Industries, L.P. manufactures kilns and heat-treating ovens which are truly “American Made” by master kiln builders.
 Designed and engineered with intention, our products are known for their dependability.

 March Madness is Upon Us

 Representatives from Paragon Industries, LP are making preparations for a very busy time of year.
 March and April are the busiest time of the year – tradeshow season.
 Members of Team Paragon (Paragon Industries, LP) will be traveling all over the United States and abroad over the coming months.